codesport/admin-panel/README.md

 * Explore using React Router as a means of handling navigation and URL management
 * Integrating with APIs to pull in external data
 * Removing console.log status checks and debug messages

+Be well.
+Be safe.
+And, thank you for reading.